-Each of our named executive officers (except for Mr. Coy) and our non-employee directors met or significantly exceeds these stock ownership guidelines as of December 31, 2020.
-Mr. Coy was appointed as Chief Financial Officer on July 22, 2020.
-Pursuant to our stock ownership guidelines, Mr. Coy has five-years from his appointment to meet the ownership level listed above.
-Our non-executive Chairman, Mr. Foley holds shares equal to 4% of our common stock as of April 26, 2021.
-Mr. Massey, our Chief Executive Officer, receives only \$1 in base salary compensation, but owns 289,536 shares of our common stock as of April 26, 2021.
-The above shareholder ownership levels far exceeds the above stock ownership guidelines.
+Our non-executive Chairman Mr. Foley holds shares equal to 4.3% of our common stock as of April 25, 2022.
+Mr. Massey, our Chief Executive Officer, receives only \$1 in base salary compensation, but owns 334,536 shares, or 0.4%, of our common stock as of April 25, 2022.
 The ownership levels are shown in the "Security Ownership of Management and Directors" table above.
-Since we have externalized our management, we do not intend to grant equity to our officers going forward.
+Cannae does not make equity grants to officers or directors who are members of our external manager.